Course overview

 BSc Architecture at DMU Dubai emphasises learning through modelling and making, both manually and digitally, making it an important feature of the course.
 We encourage and support you to become a productive student by focusing on the design studio as your key learning environment.

-• Work and collaborate with peers and tutors in drawing, digital drawing and fabrication, model making, discussion and debate
+• Work and collaborate with peers and tutors in drawing, digital drawing and fabrication, model making, discussion and debate.

-• Meet regularly with design tutors for small group learning, individual advice and guidance, assessment and feedback
+• Meet regularly with design tutors for small group learning, individual advice and guidance, assessment, and feedback.

-• Engage in instructional/guidance lectures and workshops to develop key manual and digital techniques
+• Engage in instructional/guidance lectures and workshops to develop key manual and digital techniques.

-• Have design work reviewed by guest architects and critics.
+• Have design work reviewed by guest architects and critics

 Teaching contact hours